 In bed, at 1 something that night, I snapped.
-I hated how he would take it personally when I said I wanted to not cuddle and just sleep.
-Sometimes I didn’t want to be touched, I just wanted space.
+I hated how he would take it personally when I said I didn’t wanted to cuddle.
+Sometimes I didn’t want to be touched.
 And being a lawyer meant whatever I said, he took as a jumping off block for negotiations.

 After a while I would give in as I was too tired to argue, but tonight I didn’t really have a choice.
 Something inside me had enough.

 “STOP! ” rushed out of my mouth, causing my body to roll up into a ball.
 I think he was asleep and just rolled over, however I stayed awake for the rest of the night wondering if this was the end to more than us sleeping together.

 It was odd, in the past I was always the affectionate one.
 Most guys I dated were not into PDA, and affection didn’t come easily unless we were in the bedroom or on the couch.
 Now I had that and more and it felt just too much.